idosch/idosch.github.io/source/_posts/2014-04-18-microcorruption-ctf-part-i.markdown

 Level 5: Reykjavik
 ------------------
 At first this level seems very weird as there are no calls to the usual I/O subroutines `getsn` and `puts`.
-However, looking at `main`, visible is a call to a subroutine starting at address `0x2400`:
+However, looking at `main`, we see a call to a subroutine starting at address `0x2400`:

 ```
 4438 <main>